-Why Do Travel Agents Make the Move To Broking?
+Why Do Travel Professionals Make the Move To Broking?

 - The need for flexibility around working hours.

 - A better work/life balance (this is doubly true for our brokers with young families).